 Bowmore Black, White & Gold Trilogy

-More than ten years after the original 'Black Bowmore' releases, Bowmore recreated the revered series, releasing a new Black Bowmore from the same parcel of legendary casks (this time at 42 years of age).
+More than a decade after the original Black Bowmore releases set the whisky world abuzz, Bowmore decided to revisit this iconic series.
+They unveiled a new Black Bowmore, drawn from the same legendary casks but with a bit more age -this one clocking in at 42 years old.
+It was like meeting an old friend with a few more stories to tell.
 This release was closely followed by ‘White Bowmore’, a 43 year old matured exclusively in ex-bourbon casks, and ‘Gold Bowmore’, a 44 year old uniquely drawn from a marriage of ex-bourbon and sherry casks.

 They were released at a time when collectors were starting to really look at single malt whisky to purchase as either an investment or to build their own collections.
 What's lovely about this trilogy is that they offered different flavour profiles of Bowmore, of the same distillate, all distilled in 1964, so it really creates a lovely understanding of what Bowmore's real character is like distilled in a variety of different casks.